-Though we use them in our homes and offices frequently, extension cords are surprisingly hazardous.
+Though we use them in our homes and offices frequently, and especially during the holidays, extension cords are surprisingly hazardous.
 The U.S. Consumer Product Safety Commission (CPSC) estimates that about 3,300 residential fires originate with these cords each year.
 The CPSC has even issued a safety alert to offer better awareness of the hazards of extension cords.
 Please read it.

 One of the major problems with extension cords is that they’re subject to everyday wear and tear.
 People rountinely trip over them, yanking the plug from the socket, and causing damage to the plug.
 Damage also occurs by doors closing on the cord or people walking over them, as well.
 Improper coiling of extension cords can also put kinks in the line and eventually cause breaks in the casing.
 And if used outside, an extension cord can deteriorate with prolonged exposure to the sun.